 Dedicated Happiness Journals

 It you’re just starting out with happiness journaling, then a dedicated happiness journal might be the best place to start.
-There a many available, some specifically for children, like The HappySelf Journal by HappySelf, or some specifically for women, such a the beautiful Grateful Heart Journal by Lamare and of course Everyday Happy, written and designed by me.
+There a many available, some specifically for children, like The HappySelf Journal by HappySelf, or some specifically for women, such a the beautiful Grateful Heart Journal by Lamare, and of course Everyday Happy, written and designed by me.
 I created Everyday Happy as a tool for managing and recovering from anxiety using specific strategies for happiness.
-It was written for young people, yet can be easily used by any one of any age.
+It was written for young people, yet can be easily used by any one of almost any age.

 Like everything else in this blog…